mikegodsfavour/Analysis-On-CRM-Sales-Opportunities/README.md

 - Analyze quarterly sales trends in opportunities and revenue.

 ## Expected Outcome
+The goal of this project is to turn raw B2B sales pipeline data into practical insights that can improve decision-making and sales effectiveness.
+By applying Excel tools such as PivotTables, PivotCharts, and dashboards, the analysis will highlight key performance areas and opportunities for improvement.

+**The expected outcomes include:**

+- A clear understanding of sales team performance, showing which teams generate the most revenue and maintain stronger win rates.

+- Identification of top-performing and underperforming agents, supporting targeted training and performance management.

+- Visibility into quarterly sales patterns, revealing growth, decline, or seasonal trends.

+- Insights into product performance, identifying which products have higher win rates and revenue contribution.

+- An interactive Excel dashboard that enables stakeholders to explore the data and make informed business decisions.

 ## Document Purpose
+The purpose of this document is to provide a clear understanding of the B2B sales pipeline analysis project, its scope, and the insights it delivers.
+It serves as a guide for anyone reviewing the project, ensuring they understand why it was created and how it can be used.

 ## Use Case
+This project demonstrates how Excel can be used to analyze a B2B sales pipeline for a fictitious computer hardware company.
+It provides value by:

+Helping management track sales performance and guide strategy.

+Enabling sales teams and agents to measure progress and improve results.

+Allowing marketing teams to identify high-demand products and plan targeted campaigns.

+Supporting data-driven decisions on pricing, promotions, and resource allocation.

 ## Data Source